 Tesco PLC's score of 82 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tesco PLC reported total carbon emissions of approximately 1,614,333,000 kg CO2e, with Scope 1 emissions at about 1,039,346,000 kg CO2e, Scope 2 emissions at approximately 7,796,000 kg CO2e, and Scope 3 emissions reaching around 567,191,000 kg CO2e.
-This reflects Tesco's ongoing commitment to reducing its greenhouse gas emissions across its operations.
-Tesco has set ambitious targets to address its carbon footprint.
-The company aims to reduce its Scope 1 and 2 emissions by 60% by 2025, using 2015 as the base year.
-Additionally, Tesco is committed to a 17% reduction in Scope 3 emissions by 2030, also based on 2015 levels.
-The Scope 3 emissions categories targeted include purchased goods and services, fuel and energy-related activities, upstream transportation and distribution, and waste generated in operations.
-Looking further ahead, Tesco has pledged to achieve net-zero greenhouse gas emissions across its entire value chain by FY2050.
-Near-term targets include an 82.6% reduction in Scope 1 and 2 emissions by FY2032 from a 2015 base year, and a 55% reduction in Scope 3 emissions by FY2032 from a 2019 base year.
-Tesco also aims to eliminate deforestation linked to its primary commodities by FY2025.
-These commitments align with industry standards and reflect Tesco's proactive approach to tackling climate change and promoting sustainability within the retail sector.
+In 2023, Tesco PLC reported total carbon emissions of approximately 1,614,333,000 kg CO2e, with emissions distributed across various scopes: 1,039,346,000 kg CO2e from Scope 1, 7,796,000 kg CO2e from Scope 2, and 567,191,000 kg CO2e from Scope 3.
+This reflects Tesco's ongoing commitment to reducing its carbon footprint as part of its broader climate strategy.
+Tesco has set ambitious targets to achieve net-zero greenhouse gas emissions across its value chain by FY2050.
+Near-term goals include an 82.6% reduction in absolute Scope 1 and 2 emissions by FY2032 from a FY2015 baseline, and a 55% reduction in absolute Scope 3 emissions by FY2032 from a FY2019 baseline.
+Additionally, Tesco aims to eliminate deforestation linked to its primary commodities by FY2025.
+The company has also committed to long-term reductions, targeting a 90% decrease in Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by FY2050, both from their respective base years.
+These initiatives align with industry standards and reflect Tesco's dedication to sustainable practices in the food and staples retail sector.

 Access structured emissions data, company-specific emission factors, and source documents